 The NASA Nikon F4 ESC only had up to 1/2000 shutter speed, compared to the commercial version's 1/8000 second.

 I have been unable to ascertain why the two high speeds of the commercial version did not appear on the NASA F4 ESC.
-One possible reason was that the CCD perhaps was not capable of recording images at such a high speed.
-Another possible reason is that since NASA was working with Nikon on the ESC long before the commercial release of the F4, the earliest version of the camera perhaps did not have those two high shutter speeds.
+One possible reason was that since NASA was working with Nikon on the ESC long before the commercial release of the F4, the earliest version of the camera perhaps did not have those two high shutter speeds, however the 'space' on the shutter speed dial seems to imply that they were planning on 1/4000 & 1/8000.
+Another possible reason is that given the available light in space, its unlikely that fast of a shutter speed would ever be used.

 The F4 body was also fitted with a DA-20 AE Action Finder and an eyepiece hood to enable enough extension over the digital back, since the back extended roughly 4 cm from the body